Wattle Day: Wattle Day League, 1909

-Save this, our sunny country, where the golden wattles grow.

-Australian Bicentennial Celebration, 1988
+Australian bicentennial celebration, 1988

-On 19 August 1988, as part of events to mark the 200th anniversary of the arrival of First Fleet in Sydney in 1788, the golden wattle (Acacia pycnantha) was officially proclaimed as Australia's national floral emblem by the Governor-General of Australia, the Rt Hon.
-Sir Ninian Stephen AK GCMG GCVO KBE.
-A formal ceremony was held in the National Botanic Gardens on 1 September, at which Ms Hitchcock was a guest of the government.
+On 19 August 1988, as part of events to mark the 200th anniversary of the arrival of First Fleet in Sydney in 1788, the golden wattle (Acacia pycnantha) was officially proclaimed as Australia's national floral emblem by the Governor-General of Australia, Sir Ninian Stephen.
+A formal ceremony was held in the National Botanic Gardens on 1 September, at which Maria Hitchcock was a guest of the government.
 Specimens of Acacia pycnantha were planted near the entry.

 National Wattle Day, 1992

 In 1986 Maria Hitchcock of Armidale NSW began a campaign to have both gazetted.
-With the aid of ABC's Ian McNamara ("Macca"), whose Sunday morning national program Australia All Over focuses on all things Australian, the message went out resulting in hundreds of letters of support being sent to the Prime Minister.
-The campaign was not progressing until Maria Hitchcock met with Senator Graham Richardson at a Labor Party event in Armidale.
-Soon after the decision was made to gazette the Emblem at a special ceremony in Canberra at the ANBG on 1 September.
-At that ceremony Ms Hitchcock was told by Senator Ray that she would have to personally gain letters of approval for the gazettal of National Wattle Day from each Premier and Chief Minister.
-Once again enlisting the aid of Ian McNamara and his loyal listeners, a new campaign of letter writing began.
+With the aid of ABC's Ian McNamara, whose Sunday morning national program Australia All Over focuses on all things Australian, the message went out resulting in hundreds of letters of support being sent to the prime minister.
+The campaign was not progressing until Hitchcock met with Senator Graham Richardson at a Labor Party event in Armidale.
+Soon after the decision was made to gazette the emblem at a special ceremony in Canberra at the Australian National Botanic Gardens on 1 September.
+At that ceremony Hitchcock was told by Senator Ray that she would have to personally gain letters of approval for the gazettal of National Wattle Day from each premier and chief minister.
+Once again enlisting the aid of McNamara and his listeners, a new campaign of letter writing began.
 It took three years but the goal was finally achieved.
-Ms Hitchcock bundled all the letters together and sent them to Canberra requesting gazettal of National Wattle Day for 1 September each year.
+Hitchcock bundled all the letters together and sent them to Canberra requesting gazettal of National Wattle Day for 1 September each year.

-On 23 June 1992, Bill Hayden, the Governor-General of the Commonwealth of Australia, declared that "1 September in each year shall be observed as 'National Wattle Day' throughout Australia and in the external Territories of Australia".
+On 23 June 1992, Governor-General Bill Hayden declared that "1 September in each year shall be observed as 'National Wattle Day' throughout Australia and in the external Territories of Australia".
+In 1998, the Wattle Day Association was established to promote National Wattle Day.

 2010 marked the centenary of the celebration of Wattle Day on 1 September 1910 in NSW, Victoria and South Australia, and Australian Geographic magazine was amongst those who urged the public not to miss the chance to celebrate it again.

-Recent Developments
+Recent developments

 With the controversy over 26 January as Australia Day, in light of the historic treatment of Indigenous people, some Australians have been proposing Wattle Day as an alternative for national celebrations.

 Some popular wattles

 Australian state floral emblems

-The Golden Wattle is Australia's national floral emblem; but in addition each Australian state has its own floral emblem.
+The golden wattle is Australia's national floral emblem, but in addition each Australian state has its own floral emblem.

+Other countries

+While different to the national significance of Australia's Wattle Day, other countries have separate events related to wattle trees where they have been introduced from Australia.

+Since 1931, the French town of Mandelieu-la-Napoule has celebrated the local flowering of wattles known as mimosa (Acacia dealbata) with the eight-day Fête du Mimosa during their winter in February.

+Starting in 1946 in Italy, yellow mimosa flowers hold significance as a symbol during International Women's Day.